Massachusetts Route 128

-However, twenty years later, the entire segment of the highway is still called "Route 128" even in traffic reports on radio and television in local parlance, often causing considerable confusion for uninitiated visitors to the area.

-In local culture, "Route 128" is generally recognized as the demarcation between the more-urban inner suburbs and the less-densely-developed suburbs surrounding the city of Boston.
-It also approximately delimits the region served by the rapid transit and trolley system operated by the Massachusetts Bay Transportation Authority (MBTA), and is used to reference the high-technology industry that developed from the 1960s to the 1980s in the suburban areas along the highway.
+In local culture, Route 128 is generally recognized as the demarcation between the more urban inner suburbs and the less densely developed suburbs surrounding the city of Boston.
+It also approximately delimits the region served by the rapid transit and trolley system operated by the Massachusetts Bay Transportation Authority (MBTA).
+It is furthermore used to reference the high-technology industry that developed from the 1960s to the 1980s in the suburban areas along the highway.

 Route description

+Concurrency with I-95 (Canton–Peabody)

-Route 128 begins in the south in Norfolk County, at the interchange with I-93, I-95, and US 1 in Canton.
-It immediately begins as a highway.
+Route 128 begins in the south in Norfolk County, at the interchange with I-93, I-95, and U.S. Route 1 (US 1) in Canton.
+It immediately begins as a freeway.
 Until the 1990s, its southern terminus was located at the junction of I-93, US 1, and Route 3 (the Braintree Split) in Braintree.
-At this present-day terminus, 128 is concurrent with I-95, and follows the mileage-based exit numbering scheme used by I-95 as it enters Massachusetts from Pawtucket, Rhode Island.
-It also begins a wrong-way concurrency with US 1; as 128 and I-95 are signed traveling north, US 1 is signed traveling south, and vice versa.
+At this present-day terminus, Route 128 runs concurrently with I-95, and follows the mileage-based exit numbering scheme used by I-95 as it enters Massachusetts from Pawtucket, Rhode Island.
+It also begins a wrong-way concurrency with US 1; as Route 128 and I-95 are signed traveling north, US 1 is signed traveling south, and vice versa.
 US 1 splits onto its own roadbed at exit 29 (old exit 15) in Dedham.